eclipse-score/process_description/process/process_areas/safety_management/guidance/guideline_safety_management.rst

    | * :need:`wp__verification_feat_int_test`
    | * :need:`wp__verification_platform_int_test`
    | Verification planning is documented in :need:`wp__verification_plan`
+   | As part of the verification process for production releases, it shall be ensured that the embedded software contains all specified functions and properties,
+   | and only contains other unspecified functions if these do not impair compliance with the software safety requirements.
+   | Any unspecified functions, such as code for debugging or instrumentation, must either be deactivated or removed prior to release, unless their presence does not affect safety compliance.
    |
    | **Scheduling of confirmation reviews, audit and assessment:**
    | Scheduling is done in the same way as for all work products definition by issues.
 The respective work products are :need:`wp__fdr_reports` and  :need:`wp__audit_report`
+   | A person responsible for carrying out the functional safety audit shall be appointed as part of the scheduling process.
+This person has to have the required skillset and knowledge.
+   | The functional safety assessor may appoint one or more assistants to support the assessment.
+   | These assistants may not be fully independent from the developers of the relevant item, elements, or work products, but must possess at least a basic level of independence.
+   | The assessor is responsible for appraising the input from any assistants to ensure that the assessment remains objective and that an unbiased opinion is provided.
+   | The planning and follow-up of the audit or assessment shall also take into account the type of report to be issued—whether it is an acceptance, conditional acceptance (with required corrective actions and conditions for acceptance), or a rejection.
+   | Any conditions or corrective actions identified in the report must be addressed and tracked to completion as part of the safety management process.
    |
    | **Planning of dependent failures and safety analyses:**
    | In cases where the components consist of sub-components there will be more than one architecture level.
 DFA and Safety analysis will then be done on these multiple levels.
 See the respective work products: